steerio/pundit/README.md

 ```

 This can lead to some unexpected results, but currently there is no way in the
-PARSE API to mix exact queries with comparisons.
-There is no `$eq`.
+PARSE API to mix exact queries with comparisons on the same key.
+There is no
+`$eq`.

 ### Automatic paging

 Queries returning many objects will be requested in paged windows
 automatically.
-Users will see one continuous lazy sequence, which they can use
+You get continuous lazy sequences that you can use
-as any other sequence in Clojure.
+like any other sequence in Clojure.

-Always use the `:limit` clause if you don't want this behaviour, do not rely on
+Always use the `:limit` clause if you don't want all the results, do not rely
-limits imposed by the Parse API!
+on limits imposed by the Parse API!

 ### Counting